term-world/datamart-solution/README.md

 ### Making an improvement proposal

-This assignment begins your opportunity to propose and improve the world of `term-world` at-large.
-For this assignment, proposals may include making graphics to improve the `bodega` site experience, creating new items or actions in the `traffic-circle` itself or another assignment-related improvement not contemplated in the prior narrow categories.
+In this assignment you have the opportunity to propose and improve the world of `term-world` at-large.
+For this assignment, proposals may include adding a functionality that deletes an entire column, making any of the `datamart` python files more optimal or another assignment-related improvement not contemplated in the prior narrow categories.

 To make an improvement proposal, you must _create an issue_ on this repository.
 Do so by: